cgarciae/pypeln/docs/index.md

 # Pypeln

-_Pypeln (pronounced as "pypeline") is a simple yet powerful python library for creating concurrent data pipelines._
+_Pypeln (pronounced as "pypeline") is a simple yet powerful Python library for creating concurrent data pipelines._

 #### Main Features